gottadiveintopython/kivyx/README.md

 # Kivyx: Experiment of Kivy-related modules

 This is the front page of Kivyx project.
-As the title says, all the modules are in an experimental state, and **may change its API without notice**.
+As the title says, all modules are in an experimental state, and **may change its API without notice**.
 So if you want to use them, pin the commit-hash or just copy the files.

 ## List of Components